welf/type-state-builder/README.md

 #[derive(TypeStateBuilder)]
 #[builder(
     build_method = "create",        // Custom build method name
-    setter_prefix = "with_"         // Prefix for all setter methods
+    setter_prefix = "with_",        // Prefix for all setter methods
+    impl_into                       // Generate setters with impl Into<T> parameters
 )]
 struct MyStruct { /* ... */ }
 ```